 A body of evidence suggests that ordinarily healthy persons do not perceive themselves realistically but through a lens of bias.
-They flatter themselves, envision themselves as better than others, and believe a happy future awaits such a deserving candidate.
-'In sum', conclude Taylor and Brown, 'far from being balanced between the positive and the negative, the perception of self that most individuals hold is heavily weighted toward the positive end of the scale'.[23]
+They flatter themselves, envision themselves as better

+Taylor and Brown, 'far from being balanced between the positive and the negative, the perception of self that most individuals hold is heavily weighted toward the positive end of the scale'.[23]
 Depressed persons like those drawn by Dworkin appear to suffer keenly from the lack of self-favouring biases and their booster effect.

 What if a therapist, impressed by the importance of these biases for healthy persons as well as the seeming consequences of their absence in others, were to draw the irresistible inference that the client oppressed or depressed by feelings of unworthiness would benefit from a good dose of 'positive illusions'?
 To administer such a tonic the therapist need only indulge in a bit of white lying in the spirit of a doctor using placebos.
-So it is that a philosophical inquiry into the placebo effect that appeared a decade ago in this journal recommends positiveillusion psychotherapy for the depressed.[24]
+So it is that a philosophical inquiry into the placebo effect that appeared a decade ago in the Journal of Medical Ethics recommends positive-illusion psychotherapy for the depressed.[24]
 Citing Taylor and Brown but ignoring their conclusion that the perceptions of the healthy are 'heavily weighted' with positive bias, the author proposes to treat the depressed with a course of 'moderately positive' thinking.

 Though self-favouring illusions may buoy the spirits of a healthy person, we do not know that they are the cause of mental health, only that the two are associated; hence a therapist cannot be at all sure that by feeding such illusions (especially a heavy dose) to those who seem to suffer from their absence, she does something that helps them.
-As Taylor and Brown themselves observe, lead people to persevere at tasks that may, in fact, be uncontrollable....
-Unrealistic optimism may lead people to ignore legitimate risks in their environments and to fail to take measures to offset those risks....
+As Taylor and Brown themselves observe,

+A falsely positive sense of accomplishment may lead people to pursue careers and interests for which they are ill-suited.
+Faith in one's capacity to master situations may lead people to persevere at tasks that may, in fact, be uncontrollable. . . .
+Unrealistic optimism may lead people to ignore legitimate risks in their environments and to fail to take measures to offset those risks. . . .
 Faith in the inherent goodness of one's beliefs and actions may lead a person to trample on the rights and values of others.